MKesenheimer/fault-injection-library/docs/examples.md

 ### Technical deep-dive - why do we attack the VCAP line and not VCC?

+The VCAP line of the STM8 microcontroller is targeted in voltage glitching attacks rather than the VCC line because it directly affects the internal core voltage of the microcontroller.

 ![VCAP input](images/stm8s/vcap.png)

+The VCAP pin is connected to the internal voltage regulator, which powers the CPU core.
+This voltage is typically lower (e.g., 1.8V) than the external supply (VCC, often 3.3V or 5V) and is more sensitive to small fluctuations.
+Glitching the core voltage can cause instruction corruption, bypass security checks, or cause unintended behavior.

+Also, the core voltage (VCAP) is isolated from the peripheral voltage (VCC).
+Glitching VCC may cause a system reset or disrupt external interfaces, while glitching VCAP directly targets the internal logic without affecting external components.

+The VCAP line is in general more vulnerable and effective for precision attacks on the core logic, while the VCC line is more resilient due to the internal voltage regulation.

 ### Bonus: Using the multiplexing method

+The voltage glitching attack against the STM8 target board can also be carried out with the voltage multiplexing stage.
+The setup

 ![STM8s multiplexing glitching](images/stm8s/target-board-example-multiplexing_bb.png)